-No doubt about it, dogs love to chew.
-From the very early stages of puppyhood, they begin to mouth, and chew, just about anything they find to sink their little canine teeth into.
-To your dismay, you may even discover that your furry companion has taken quite a liking to the legs, or cushions of your favorite piece of furniture.
+No doubt about it, most dogs love to chew.
+Beginning in the early stages of puppyhood they mouth, and chew, just about anything they can sink their sharp little teeth into.
+So, it may come as no surprise when you find your furry companion has taken quite a liking to the legs, or cushions of your favorite piece of furniture.
 When considering how to stop a dog from chewing furniture, first and foremost, keep in mind that your dog doesn’t understand that his chewing is wrong until you teach him.
 Your dog wants (and needs!) to chew, but the key is to get him to understand what he is allowed to chew vs. what is off limits.

 So, let’s get started on fixing the problem……